16. Environments and evaluation (*)#

 ## [1] "x in global"

-printed out `x
+It printed out x

 the environment associated with the function.

-However, setting the associated environment to a different
+However, setting the associated environment to another

-one that also happens to define `x
+one that also happens to define x

-` will give a different result:
+will give a different result:

 test()

-Consider the following example:
+Consider the following:

 test <- function()